Healing the Modern Soul Part 3

 The Simulacra Effect and the Disconnect from Felt Experience

+Nietzsche recognized this phenomenon in the work of philosophers and psychologists who claimed to have discovered objective truths through pure logic and reason.
+He argued that the more these thinkers insisted on their own rationality and objectivity, the more they revealed their own madness and disconnection from reality.
 In today’s world, we find ourselves in a similar situation.
 On the surface, everything appears normal and rational, but there is an underlying sense of wrongness or disconnection that we struggle to articulate.
-This is because our culture has taught us to prioritize objective, rational thinking over our subjective, felt experiences.
+This occurs because our culture has taught us to prioritize objective, rational thinking over our subjective, felt experiences.

+As individuals and as a society, we must reconnect with our felt experiences to recognize and address the insanity that surrounds us.
+This requires us to embrace our emotions, intuitions, and subjective perceptions, even when they seem to contradict the dominant narrative of rationality and objectivity.
 Psychotherapy, as a discipline, must play a crucial role in helping individuals engage with their felt experiences, even if it means navigating the complex and often paradoxical relationship between the rational and the subjective.
 By doing so, therapy can help individuals develop a more authentic sense of self and a deeper understanding of their place in the world.

 The Dangers of Denying the Self in Psychotherapy Models